-The new Breitling for Bentley Supersports B55 Connected (ref.
-EB552022-BF47-285S) offers you the same list of amenities as their earlier “hybrid” smart watches that was first revealed about two years ago, but in a styling that is so loved by thousands of Bentley fans.
+The 2017 Breitling for Bentley Supersports B55 Connected (ref.
+EB552022-BF47-285S) offers you the same list of amenities as their earlier “hybrid” smartwatches that was first revealed about two years ago but in a styling that is so loved by thousands of Bentley fans.
 Reassuringly overpriced and deliciously archaic, it will probably feature one of the lowest “value for money” ratios in the Swiss watchmaker’s whole product range, yet it’s not the mythical “value” that allows Breitling to continue being one of the brands for those who love deadly planes and fast cars.

 It’s hard to say how successful was the Breitling’s first attempt at offering a “smart luxury watch” to their loyal followers, but it looks like they at least keep trying to get some return on the money invested into creating their own version of a “connected” movement.

 Finally expanded to their ultra-luxury Breitling for Bentley sub-brand that, surprisingly, targets not (only) pilots, but also thousands of owners of posh sports cars, the watch features the same list of functions (and probably the same titanium case, albeit with a different bezel) as their 2015 Exospace B55 Connected pilot’s watch, while adding the usual amenities, such as a carbon-fiber dial and the familiar bezel.